When should my baby start music class?

 Music Together is a program that works over time through repetition and family bonding.
 To that end, we do not promote drop-in enrollments during the 11-week sessions, except under the following circumstances:

 1. You would like to try a class.
-Use our trial class scheduler to reserve your spot;
+Use our trial class scheduler to reserve your spot.
+You can book up to three trial classes each semester.

 2. You have an older sibling to your enrolled child who is home from school (on holiday, not home sick) who wants to attend your regular class with you.
 Call, email or text to let Tam Tam’s director know;